 Overcoming the Distracted Driving Habit

-“Over the years we’ve seen a rise in crashes caused by distracted driving; Ostroff Injury Law is committed to communicating to our client the importance of driver safety.
+“Over the years we’ve seen a rise in crashes caused by distracted driving; Ostroff Godshall Injury and Accident Lawyers is committed to communicating to our client the importance of driver safety.
 We encourage drivers to arrive safe.” -Jon Ostroff

 Distracted Driving Awareness Month: Can You Break the Distracted Driving Habit?